 Effective Date: February 23, 2021

-This Supplemental Notice for California Consumers (“Supplemental Notice”) provides information required under the California Consumer Privacy Act and its associated regulations (“CCPA”) and describes California residents’ right to know, right to delete, and right to object to the sale of Personal Information that CAM Superline by Novae Corp (“CAM Superline”, “we”, “us”, or “our”) collected about them.
+This Supplemental Notice for California Consumers (“Supplemental Notice”) provides information required under the California Consumer Privacy Act and its associated regulations (“CCPA”) and describes California residents’ right to know, right to delete, and right to object to the sale of Personal Information that CAM Superline® (“CAM Superline”, “we”, “us”, or “our”), a division of Novae LLC, collected about them.
 Please note that any terms defined in the CCPA have the same meaning when used in this Supplemental Notice.
 Any terms defined in the CCPA have the same meaning when used in this Supplemental Notice.

 Definitions Specific to this Policy